Making a Charter Claim

 The Province of Alberta has two civil courts in which you can proceed:

 Most civil Charter cases are brought before the Alberta Court of King's Bench, because it has unlimited jurisdiction (meaning, it can hear anything and grant the full range of Charter remedies).
 While Small Claims Court is easier to navigate, it has limited jurisdiction (meaning, it is restricted in what it can hear and do for you).
 For example, Small Claims Court cannot declare that a law is invalid (Alberta v.
-B. ( K.), 2000 ABQB 976 at paras 29 to 37), and it can only hear certain types of claims that do not exceed $100,000 (see, Provincial Court Act, RSA 2000, c P-31, s 9.6).
+B. ( K.), 2000 ABQB 976 at paras 29 to 37), and it can only hear certain types of claims that do not exceed $100,000 (see, Court of Justice Act, RSA 2000, c C-30.5).
 You would only proceed in Small Claims Court if you fit within these boundaries.

 Since most civil Charter cases arise in the Alberta Court of King’s Bench, this site focuses on the King's Bench procedure.
 If you would like to explore proceeding through Small Claims Court, the Alberta Courts website provides a detailed step-by-step guide for taking a claim through this system (located here).